Building for the future

 and not to the performance of other related entities.

-Is it designed to maximise returns to investors or to
+Is the corporate structure designed to maximise returns to

 Do all investors have the same rights?
 Are your units or shares